 At 12 noon EST, medical students all over the United States simultaneously opened envelopes which revealed the destination of their residency training.
 The tradition is an exhilarating and emotional event for everyone involved.
 For medical students, it is a milestone that symbolizes a dramatic life change and a new adventure.
 It marks the culmination of years of hard work, the end of one thing and the beginning of another.
 For me, Match Day was an opportunity to reflect upon the difficulty of my medical school years and how those struggles changed my professional and personal life for the better.
 Continue reading “The Bittersweetness of Medical School Match Day”

 Peer-Reviewed Academic Publications Continue reading Kathy’s Publications & Abstracts

 Welcome to Our Website!

 We are Kathy May and Silas, a couple of normal folk temporarily located in Boston.
-We have maintained our website since 2008.
+We hand-coded our individual personal websites since our college years, but decided to combine them as www.kathymayandsilas.com in 2008.
+In 2016, our website underwent a major overhaul to what you see today!
 In addition to amateur web design, we also share a number of other hobbies and interests, including but not limited to photography, electronics, arts and crafts, exploring, volunteerism, healthcare, and experiencing new things in general!
 Most of all, we enjoy doing these things together!